Codeconut-Ltd/Spellcheck-Website-Tampermonkey-Script/README.md

 1. Download the source code
 2. Install the browser plugin [Tampermonkey](https://www.tampermonkey.net/)
 3. Add a 'New userscript' in Tampermonkey and remove its default code
-4. Copy the content of the JavaScript in the userscript
+4. Copy the [JavaScript](/scripts/tampermonkey-spellcheck.js) in the userscript form
 5. Edit the top-comment part and adjust the '@include' domains to your needs, e.g. like this:
 `@include http://example.com/*`
   - The placeholder stands for any page on this domain